meiou9sei/Pokemon-Shopping/README.md

 ## About

-Initially built as part of the [TOP Curriculum](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart) as a simple React Router practice app, later repurposed to improve my CSS Animations capabilities with a focus on beautiful animations, responsive design, and improved user experience.
+Initially built as part of the [TOP Curriculum](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart) as a simple React Router practice app

 ## Highlights